coderkevin/redux-trigger/README.md

 redux-trigger is a Redux middleware which allows delayed dispatching of an action based on a trigger state in the Redux store.
 Here's how it works:

-1. Dispatch a trigger (with action and state comparator function)
+1. Dispatch a trigger (with action and state matcher function)
-2. The comparator function will be run every time the state is updated
+2. The matcher function will be run every time the state is updated
-3. When the comparator function returns true, the trigger's action is dispatched
+3. When the matcher function returns true, the trigger's action is dispatched

 ## Why do it this way?